adamscarlat/PyCorn/README.md

 #Performance Evaluation

+Performance of the network training was measured by collecting the training error of each epoch.
+We observed a decrease of 90% in the training error over a span of 40 epochs.
+The validation rate obtained for the given network was 77%.

 In order to test the result of the pipeline we matched our results against a sequence of 60,000 nucleotides from the Zea Maize genome that do not contain a TSS.
 We tested 4 different neural network models listed as models 1-4.
 * ratio (pure/partial) signifies the ratio between negative learning examples that are completley pure (do not overlap into positive 	  areas). partial represent negative sequences that overlap into positive areas for up to 95%.